-(ii) The Regulator must be subject to NIGC's background investigation and licensing standards for key employees and primary management officials set forth at 25 C.F.R. §§ 556 and 558, including the requirement that background information and suitability determinations be forwarded to NIGC.
-Both the Tribe and NIGC must find the Regulator eligible under §558.2.
+(2) The Regulator must be subject to the Commission's background investigation and licensing standards for key employees and Primary Management Officials set forth at 25 C.F.R. §§556 and 558, including the requirement that background information and suitability determinations be forwarded to NIGC.
+Both the Tribe and NIGC must find the Regulator eliqible under §558.2.